dhutapratama/docs/cashier-paddle.md

 While testing, you should manually test your billing flow to make sure your integration works as expected.

-For automated tests, including those executed within a CI environment, you may use [Laravel's HTTP Client](/docs/{{version}}/http-client#testing) to fake HTTP calls made to Paddle.
+For automated tests, including those executed within a CI environment, you may use [Lets's HTTP Client](/docs/{{version}}/http-client#testing) to fake HTTP calls made to Paddle.
 Although this does not test the actual responses from Paddle, it does provide a way to test your application without actually calling Paddle's API.